Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-storage/README.md

 ```

 ## Key concepts
-The [Azure Storage platform][azure_storage] is Microsoft's cloud storage solution for modern data storage scenarios.
+The [Azure Storage platform] is Microsoft's cloud storage solution for modern data storage scenarios.
 Core storage services offer a massively scalable object store for data objects, disk storage for Azure virtual machines (VMs), a file system service for the cloud, a messaging store for reliable messaging, and a NoSQL store.

 ## Examples

-Please use this [sample][sample] as a reference for how to use **Azure Spring Boot Storage Starter** in your projects.
+Please use this [sample] as a reference for how to use **Azure Spring Boot Storage Starter** in your projects.

 #### Auto-configuration for Azure Blob storage